andrewooi99/ToDoAPI/README.md

 At the ./ folder, open cmd terminal, then execute the following instructions in order

+-  If database is running in local, this need to be done first (ignore if database is not local).
+This is for Docker to helps us to resolve `host.docker.internal` to internal IP address used by the local host machine
+  - Update `ConnStr` connection string in `./ToDoAPI/appsettings.json`, change from `Data Source=localhost` to `Data Source=host.docker.internal`.

-- Run cmd terminal in `./ folder`
+- Run cmd terminal in `./` folder
-  - Execute `docker build todoapi-v1.0.0` to allow the building of the ToDoAPI image to docker
+  - Execute `docker build todoapi-v1.0.0` to allow the building of the ToDoAPI image to docker, you can name it according to your release version
   - Upon successful build, execute `docker run -p 5251:80 --name todoapiv1.0.0 todoapi-v1.0.0` to run ToDoAPI container in docker, with name as todoapi-v1.0.0 in port 5251

 _Note: ToDoAPI in now hosted in docker containers running under http://localhost:5251/api